Leo (2023 Indian film): Development

 Leo is the second collaboration of Vijay with Lokesh Kanagaraj after Master (2021).

 After the success of Master in early 2021, it was reported that Lokesh Kanagaraj visited Vijay at his residence and narrated a script which impressed him.
 The project was supposed to be the actor's 66th film as a leading actor; however, that position instead went to Varisu (2023).
 Reports of a potential collaboration between Lokesh and Vijay continued through February 2022.
 The following March, Lokesh confirmed there were discussions for him to direct Vijay's 67th film.
 That May, he confirmed the project, tentatively titled Thalapathy 67.
 The project was funded by S. S. Lalit Kumar's Seven Screen Studio, which had distributed and co-produced Master.
 Vijay's manager, Jagadish Palanisamy, served as a co-producer.
 The company made a public announcement on 30 January 2023, confirming the project, and the film's official title Leo was revealed on 3 February 2023.
 Lokesh revealed that Leo was inspired by the 2005 film A History of Violence by David Cronenberg.
 According to Lokesh, "It inspired me to write Leo.
 A History of Violence left its mark on me and from that this movie was born.
 Leo is my tribute".

-The film was made on a budget of ₹250–300 crore, and Vijay was reported to receive ₹120 crore as his remuneration.
+The film was made on an estimated budget of upto ₹300–400 crore, and Vijay was reported to receive ₹120 crore as his remuneration.
 However, he reportedly decided to take the revenue sharing model, to benefit the film's production; as per the basis, he would receive ₹50 crore as an advance, and a chunk of the profits would be received as the actor's remuneration.
 Vijay was not in favour of making Leo a pan-Indian film, as he wanted to focus on satisfying the Tamil audience.
 The actor, however, changed his mind after Lalit and Jagadish convinced him.
 Some changes were also made to the original story to help the film cater to a wider audience.
 In August 2023, the film was reported to be a part of the Lokesh Cinematic Universe (LCU), as the makers had signed a no-objection certificate with Dream Warrior Pictures and Raaj Kamal Films International, the producers of the LCU's previous instalments Kaithi (2019) and Vikram (2022) respectively.
 The film's status in the LCU was not confirmed until its release.